arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/x8-getting-started/content.md

 ### Memory

 The Portenta Max Carrier equips two different memory units on-board, a flash memory and a mini SD card slot.
-The Flash memory on-board the Portenta Max Carrier has 2MB of storage via QSPI.
+The Flash memory on-board the Portenta Max Carrier has 2 MB of storage via QSPI.
 The Mini SD card interface makes it possible to extend the storage size.
 It can be used to process log data, from sensors or programmed on-board computer registry.

 If you have a sd card connected to the Max Carrier you can create a directory on the sd card by using the following command:
 ```python